ZJUDBlab/InterCellDB/tutorials/Basic-steps.md

 ## Step 3: Perform full network analysis

 Full network analysis summarizes the interactions between every 2 cell clusters, and infers main participants by aggregated power and total count of gene pairs.
 The power of every gene pair is calculated by the product of expressions of 2 participating genes.
-The selected gene pairs are those with p-value < 0.05 in cell label permutation test (the p-value cutoff can also be set by users).
+The selected gene pairs are those with *p*-value < 0.05 in cell label permutation test (the *p*-value cutoff can also be set by users).

 Full network analysis goes with 2 steps: